Learning-Based Vulnerability Analysis of Cyber-Physical Systems: System and Attack Models

-\paragraph*{Attacker capabilities at runtime -- during attack.} Let $t_0$ denote the start time of the attack, modeled as in~\eqref{eq:NLplant}, and $T'$ its duration.
+\paragraph*{Attacker capabilities at runtime -- i.e., during attack.} Let $t_0$ denote the start time of the attack, modeled as in~\eqref{eq:NLplant}, and $T'$ its duration.
 Again, we assume that the attacker has access to the sensor measurements $y_t$.
-In addition, we will consider two scenarios: when the attacker does (i.e., grey-) or does not (i.e., black-box) have access to the state estimation $\hat{x}_{t-1}$ in the previous time step.
+In addition, we will consider two attack scenarios: when the attacker (\textit{i})~\textbf{does (i.e., grey-box)}, or (\textit{ii})~\textbf{does not (i.e., black-box)} have access to the state estimation $\hat{x}_{t-1}$ in the previous time step; the latter threat model is especially impactful, as it assumes that \textit{the attacker does not have access to the internal controller variables at runtime, but only measurements from the (compromised) system~sensors.}

-\paragraph{{Attacker's goal}}is to \emph{maximize degradation of control performance -- i.e., Quality-of-Control} (QoC).
-Specifically, as only sensor data may be compromised, the attack objective is to \emph{maximize the state estimation error} $\Delta x_t$.
-In addition, the attacker wants \emph{to remain stealthy -- i.e., undetected by the AD}.
+\paragraph{{Attacker's goal}}is to \emph{maximize degradation of control performance -- i.e., QoC}.
+Specifically, as only sensor data may be compromised, the attack objective is to \emph{maximize the state estimation error}~$\Delta x_t$.
+In addition, the attacker wants \emph{to remain stealthy -- i.e., undetected by the anomaly detector}.
 These notions are formalized as~follows.